0xSushmitha/UCD-C-Assignments/README.md

 1. exponentialP7.c - Contains code to calculate exponential using a function f(x) and find which order provides an accurate value.
 2. pointerManipulationP7.c - Code to practice different kind of usage of pointers

+## Practical8

+1. recurssionPrac8.c - Contains code to find out gcd for two numbers using iterative function as well as recussive function.